alemsabic/docs/docs/md/index.md

 > > ![header](/repo-banner-dark.svg)

-Evo me, brate!

-**CODEDOC** is an open-source tool that helps you with creating beautiful and modern software documentation.
+**CODEDOC ist magic** is an open-source tool that helps you with creating beautiful and modern software documentation.
 It creates a JAMStack app from your markdown files that you can easily deploy on services such as GitHub Pages.

 ```bash